syncfusion-content/extension-docs/Extension/ASPNETCore-EssentialJS2-Extension/Sample-Creator.md

     ![aspnet core version](images/Aspnet-core-version.png)

-    > In Sample creator utility, ASP.NET Core 6.0 was available from V19.4.0.38 and support from Visual Studio 2022.
+    > .NET 6.0 is available from v19.4.0.38 and support from Visual Studio 2022.

     **Assets From**: Choose the Syncfusion Essential JS 2 assets to ASP.NET Core Project, either NPM, CDN, or Installed Location.